 Favorite Project: Mountain Park Residence

-Professionally trained at the Parsons School of Art and Design in Paris, France, Vancouver-based Patricia Gray not only designs interior spaces but creates gorgeous custom furniture and artwork.
+Professionally trained at the Parsons School of Art and Design in Paris, France, Vancouver-based interior designer Patricia Gray not only designs interior spaces but creates gorgeous custom furniture and artwork.
 As a and a certified Feng Shui practitioner, her training and creativity are evident in each of her projects where she matches flow, energy, beauty and functionality.
 This leads her to be listed as one of the top interior designers in Canada.

 Each design considers light, movement and aesthetic appeal and each room is balanced between light textures and fabrics and dark, rich wood combinations.
 While her work has been featured in an array of publications, she receives personal kudos from John Travolta for the design work she did on his home.
 The best way to view it is on her website.